Terms & Conditions

 Dog Stories and Dog Stories London are the trading names of Dog Stories Ltd (11083236), a company registered in England at 39 Clarendon Drive, London, SW15 1AW.

 The purpose of the Dog Stories' Day and Boarding School for Dogs is to provide a safe, fun, stimulating and social environment for dogs on weekdays during business hours.
 To ensure the safety and health of your pet, and our other canine guests and staff, we require all owners to comply with our terms and conditions.
-By allowing or organising for your dog to participate in the services we provide, and/or by submitting our registration form you accept, understand and agree to the following terms and conditions, which may be updated at any time.
+By allowing or organising for your dog to participate in the services we provide, you accept, understand and agree to the following terms and conditions, which may be updated at any time.

 All dogs must be aged 12 weeks or older to attend daycare or participate in our activities.